-The prices vary depending on the cost to obtain the Certified Copy of Articles and/or Certificate of Good Standing in your state, if you want to expedite the process and any other items you may feel are necessary for your corporation.
+The prices vary depending on the cost to obtain the Certified Copy of Articles and/or Certificate of Good Standing in your state, and if you want to expedite the process.

 AMC Legal will help you through the process, obtain your necessary paperwork and get your corporation qualified in Illinois.

 The following are exceptions for doing business in Illinois.
 If you have no other ties to Illinois other than those listed below then you do not need to qualify your corporation in Illinois.

 - holding meetings in the state

 - maintaining offices for the registration of securities

 - selling through independent contractors

 - owning personal or real property in the state

 - conducting an isolated transaction that is completed within 120 days and not a part of repeated transactions

 - having an officer or director residing in the state